feathersjs/feathers/documentation.md

 ## Why?

 We know...
 Oh God another NodeJS framework!
-Yes we are also very tired of seeing all these NodeJS frameworks.
-All the rails clones are getting a bit boring and really aren't taking advantage of the real strengths of NodeJS.
-We wanted to take a different approach than every other framework we have seen, because we believe that data is core to the web and should be the core focus of web applications.
+We really didn't want to add another name to the long list of NodeJS web frameworks but also wanted to explore a different approach than any other framework we have seen.
+We strongly believe that data is the core of the web and should be the focus of web applications.

-We also think that your data resources can and should be encapsulated in such a way that they can be ultra scalable and self contained.
-The MVC pattern works well but it is becoming antiquated in today's web.
-Frankly you don't need it and they tend to become bloated.
+We also think that your data resources can and should be encapsulated in such a way that they can be scalable, easily testable and self contained.
+The classic web MVC pattern used to work well but is becoming antiquated in today's web.

 With that being said there are some amazing frameworks already out there and we wanted to leverage the ideas that have been put into them, which is why Feathers is built on top of [Express](http://expressjs.com) and is inspired in part by [Sails](http://sailsjs.org), [Flatiron](http://flatironjs.org) and [Derby](http://derbyjs.com).